jundalisay/sp/content/en/research/einstein/inertia.md

 ``` -->

-The two differences of the form `H − E` in this expression have simple physical significations.
+The 2 differences of the form `H − E` in this expression have physical significance.

 `H` and `E` are energy values of the same body referred to 2 systems of co-ordinates which are in motion relative to each other.

-The body is at rest in one of the two systems (system (`x, y, z`)).
+The body is at rest in one of the 2 systems (system (`x, y, z`)).

 Thus, the difference `H − E` can differ from the kinetic energy `K` of the body, with respect to the other system (`ξ, η, ζ`), only by an additive constant `C`.